River Module

 polynomial_coefficients (numpy polynomial) – List of polynomial coefficients that describe the relationship between velocity and power at an individual turbine

-cut_in (int/float) – Velocity values below cut_in are not used to compute P
+cut_in (int/float) – Velocity values below cut_in are not used to compute power

-cut_out (int/float) – Velocity values above cut_out are not used to compute P
+cut_out (int/float) – Velocity values above cut_out are not used to compute power

 dimension (string (optional)) – Name of the relevant xarray dimension.
 If not supplied, defaults to the first dimension.
 Does not affect pandas input.